treeverse/lakeFS/docs/howto/deploy/onprem.md

 ---
-title: On-Premises Deployment of lakeFS
+title: On-Premises
 grand_parent: How-To
 parent: Install lakeFS
-description: This section will guide you through deploying and setting up a production-suitable lakeFS environment on-premises (or on other cloud providers)
+description: How to deploy and set up a production-suitable lakeFS environment on-premises (or on other cloud providers)
 redirect_from:
    - /deploy/k8s.html
    - /deploy/docker.html